simon387/notes/java/liferay.md

 **DOES NOT WORK ANYWAY**

-Just write a dynamic query, *fuck* the listeners!
+Just write a dynamic query, *byebye* the finders!

 #### Common errors